The Merchant of Venice (2004)

 At Venice, all ships bearing Antonio's goods are reported lost at sea, leaving him unable to satisfy the bond.
 Shylock is determined to exact revenge from Christians after his daughter Jessica flees his home to convert to Christianity and elope with the Christian Lorenzo, taking a substantial amount of Shylock's wealth with her.
 With the bond at hand, Shylock has Antonio arrested and brought before court.

 At Belmont, Portia and Bassanio have just been married, along with his friend Gratiano and Portia's handmaid Nerissa.
 He receives a letter telling him that Antonio has defaulted on his loan from Shylock.
 Shocked, Bassanio and Gratiano leave for Venice immediately, with money from Portia, to save Antonio's life.
-Unbeknown to Bassanio and Gratiano, Portia and Nerissa leave Belmont to seek the counsel of Portia's cousin, Bellario, a la
+Unbeknown to Bassanio and Gratiano, Portia and Nerissa leave Belmont to seek the counsel of Portia's cousin, Bellario, a lawyer, at Padova.

 The dramatic center of the play comes in the court of the Duke of Venice.
 Shylock refuses Bassanio's offer, despite Bassanio increasing the repayment to 6000 ducats (twice the specified loan).
 He demands the pound of flesh from Antonio.
 The Duke, wishing to save Antonio but unwilling to set a dangerous legal precedent of nullifying a contract, refers the case to Balthasar, a young male "doctor of the law" who is actually Portia in disguise, with his/her lawyer's clerk, who is Nerissa in disguise.
 Portia asks Shylock to show mercy, but Shylock refuses.
 Thus, the court allows Shylock to extract the pound of flesh.